26 Broadway: 1990s to present

 In 1995, 26 Broadway and several other buildings on Bowling Green (Note: Namely the exterior and first floor interior of the Cunard Building; the Bowling Green Offices Building; and the International Mercantile Marine Company Building) were formally designated as New York City landmarks.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.

 S&P started leasing space at nearby 55 Water Street in 1997, vacating its former quarters at 25 and 26 Broadway.
 Standard & Poor's moved out in late 1999, and the vacant space was completely filled by the following April.
 The ownership of the building and the underlying plots remained separate until 2007, when the Chetrit Group bought the building and two of the three lots underneath for $225 million.
 Chetrit bought the remaining leasehold for $34.93 million in 2010; the lease had been held by the estate of Elmer Ellsworth Smathers, who had signed a 99-year lease in 1920.
 As of 2019, 26 Broadway is owned by Broadway 26 Waterview, while Chetrit Group is landlord for many of the interior spaces, and Newmark Group is the landlord's broker.

 The subsequent years also saw the departure or closure of several tenants.
 The MOAF opened a gallery at the building's 24 Broadway entrance in 1992, which was moved to the 28 Broadway entrance in 1996, and the entire museum finally relocated to 48 Wall Street in 2006.
 The Sports Museum of America opened within the building in 2008, but the museum quickly went into debt because of low patronage, and it closed in 2009.
 Starting in 2008, the PS 234 elementary school was supposed to have used 26 Broadway to alleviate classroom overcrowding at its main campus, but 26 Broadway was subsequently deemed "not appropriate for kindergartners" because the students would have to use elevators to reach the proposed classroom space.
 Additionally, Dowling College Manhattan was in the Standard Oil Building until it closed in 2016.
+By 2026, the Chetrit Group had fallen behind on $330 million in loans that had been placed on the building.